ppy/osu-wiki/news/2017-09-21-beatmap-spotlights-july-august-2017.md

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/altersist.jpg)](https://osu.ppy.sh/s/459950)

-**[pwhk](https://osu.ppy.sh/u/4887865)** is back once again with a 7-key BMS style map.
+**[pwhk](https://osu.ppy.sh/u/4887865)** is back once again with a 7-key BMS-style map.
 With the growing trend of fancy scroll speed changes and unique maps, sometimes it is also nice to look at maps that are kept simplistic yet deliver satisfaction.

-The beginning simple slowjam that develops with polyrhythms to the first kiai section is very satisfying to nail.
+The beginning's simple slowjam that develops with polyrhythms to the first kiai section is very satisfying to nail.
 The ending section may be a bit biased to favor the left hand space bar users, but this is a very solid map overall.
-Any pro 7K players who love some challenge should try this map with DoubleTime; the general patterning of this map is very Double Time-friendly yet offers a whole new level of difficulty.
+Any pro 7K players who love some challenge should try this map with Double Time; the general patterning of this map is very Double Time-friendly yet offers a whole new level of difficulty.

 [![](/wiki/shared/news/2017-09-21-beatmap-spotlights-july-august-2017/bangin-burst.jpg)](https://osu.ppy.sh/s/207525)

 Just when we all thought the days of mapping SDVX songs with the SFX were over, **[Skalim](https://osu.ppy.sh/u/2225008)** gives us Bangin' Burst, an older map first submitted in 2014 with a style reminiscent of its time.
 Good stack usage and equal hand bias creates a balanced symmetry that's easy to read and comfortable to hit.

-Furthermore, it utilizes some simple stutter SVs where appropriate.
-With a heavy focus on visuals as well as having some minijacks and basic LN holds and releases, the map provides a unique and varied gameplay experience.
+Furthermore, it utilizes some simple stutter Slider Velocity changes where appropriate.
+With a heavy focus on visuals as well as having some minijacks and basic Long Note holds and releases, the map provides a unique and varied gameplay experience.

 # August 2017 Spotlights